natalieytan/natalie-portfolio/readme.md

 ## Challenges
 ### Content
 I often find it a struggle to put my thoughts into words.
-It was even more difficult to even phathom how to write about myself in a 'marketable' way.
+It was even more difficult to even fathom how to write about myself in a 'marketable' way.
 We did an exercise within small groups, through which we we asked each other questions about ourselves.
 Through speaking with candour, I was better able to articulate my interests, passion and motivation and translate it into writing.

 ### Design
 Who knew that could choosing between fonts & colors could prove such an uphill task?
 I discovered that to me, design is a lot like music.
 While I can appreciate a good song, I have never understood the full intricacies of what goes into the planning, writing and creation of it.